 The iOS 15.4 beta, introduced yesterday, expands support for the custom email domain available in iCloud+ by adding an option that allows you to set it up on the iPhone.

-If you are in the first preview In iOS 15.4, if you go to Settings -> Apple ID -> iCloud, iCloud Mail is now a tappable option and includes a section for setting up a custom email domain.
+If you are in the first preview In iOS 15.4, if you go to Settings -> Apple ID -> iCloud, "iCloud Mail" is now a tappable option and includes a section for setting up a custom email domain.
 Previously, custom domains could be set up using iCloud Mail, but not on the iPhone.
-This required visiting Apple's iCloud.com website.
-Setting up a custom email domain requires a paid iCloud+ storage plan, which starts at $0.99.
-This feature allows a custom email address such as john@appleseed.com to be used to send and receive emails using iCloud Mail.
-Even though the custom domain uses iCloud Mail, emails are addressed to and sent from the custom domain.
+This required visiting Apple's website iCloud.com.
+Setting up a custom email domain requires a paid iCloud+ storage plan, which starts at €0.99.
+This feature allows a custom email address such as "john@appleseed.com" to be used to send and receive emails with iCloud Mail.
+Even though the custom domain uses iCloud Mail, the emails are addressed to and sent from the custom domain.

 iOS 15.4 improves iCloud Mail